 .
 Impact on Connectors

 Connectors running on machines with Windows Server 2008 R2 or older must have support for newer TLS protocols enabled.
-If the connector version is at least 18.5, no direct action is necessary as TLS 1.1 and 1.2 support are enabled automatically.
-For older connector versions, you must manually enable support, please refer to here
+The customer may need to manually update TLS 1.1 and 1.2 on the Windows 2008 R2 system The 18.5 release will automatically enabled TLS 1.1 and 1.2 on the Windows 2008 R2 system.
+If the connector version is at least 18.5 and your connector is running on Windows 2012/2016 system, no direct action is necessary as TLS 1.1 and 1.2 support are enabled automatically.
+For older connector release versions, you must manually enable support, please refer to here

 then restart the connector service.

 A connector running without support for newer TLS protocols will go offline when TLS 1.0 support is removed in 18.6.

 The 18.5 and 18.6 connector releases explicitly enable TLS versions 1.1 and 1.2 on the connector system.
 If the connector systems are configured to disable any TLS versions then the upcoming 18.6 hot fix 2 connector release adds a new registry parameter called “connectorProtocolBypassList”